Geodan/i3dm.export/docs/getting_started.md

 postgres=# select count(*) from traffic_signs;
  count
 -------
- 58999
+ 57809
 (1 row)
 ```

 ## Create instances table

-We create a new table, with
+We create a new view, with

-- trees in epsg:4326;
+- trees point geometry in Dutch projection (EPSG:28992);

 - Box.glb as model;